segarciat/python-tutorial/04-Numbers-and-Math/Numbers-and-Math.md

 into the issues related to these data types, but being aware of them can help when the answers you get differ from what you would expect.

+See [Floating-Point Arithmetic: Issues and Limitations](https://docs.python.org/3/tutorial/floatingpoint.html) on the official Python documentation.

 ## Numeric Literals

 A *number literal* is text that appears explicitly in our Python script